Restoring Images Captured in Arbitrary Hybrid Adverse Weather Conditions in One Go: Methodology

-Pseudo-data generation \cite{pan2022gan2x,zhang2021datasetgan,yang2020surfelgan,wang2021rain,liu2021shadow,yue2020dual,wei2021deraincyclegan} has been shown to be feasible and has achieved notable performance.
-Inspired by the above research, to save time and effort in building dataset for end-to-end training of arbitrary hybrid adverse conditions restoration, we propose to generate pseudo-adverse conditions with GAN rather than artificial processing.
-The key insight is to firstly train an elaborated AdverseGAN that can generate five non-hybrid weather conditions and then hybrid conditions can be generated by recursive calls.
-Therefore, ultimately we can automatically generate 31 adverse conditions automaticall without manual operation.
-Schematic illustration of the AdverseGAN is provided in Fig. \ref{figure3}.
+\textbf{AdverseGAN for Training Set Generation.} Pseudo-data generation \cite{pan2022gan2x,zhang2021datasetgan,yang2020surfelgan,wang2021rain,liu2021shadow,yue2020dual,wei2021deraincyclegan} has been shown to be feasible and has achieved notable performance.
+Inspired by the above research, to efficiently generate realistic and controllable paired data for end-to-end training of arbitrary hybrid adverse conditions restoration, we propose to generate pseudo-adverse conditions with GAN rather than artificial processing.
+The key insight is to first train an elaborated AdverseGAN that can generate five basic weather types by leveraging existing data and then mixed-superposition conditions can be generated by recursive calls.
+Therefore, ultimately we can automatically generate 31 adverse conditions without manual operation.
+Schematic illustration of the proposed AdverseGAN is provided in Fig. \ref{figure3}.

-\emph{Generator.} Following recent works \cite{xu2022transeditor,kwon2021diagonal,alharbi2020disentangled,kim2022style}, our generator is constructed based on a dual space structure, content space $\mathcal{C}$ and style space $\mathcal{S}$.
-The generator first encodes the input clean image into latent space and then generates the degraded image with the injection of style vector $z_s$ and content vector $z_c$ randomly drawn from a normal distribution.
-Type vector $z_t$ mapping from type label $t$ is integrated together to control condition type like cGAN \cite{van2016conditional}.
-The injection of style vector and content vector follow StyleGAN2 \cite{karras2020analyzing} and SNI \cite{alharbi2020disentangled} respectively.
-Conversely, the functions of our content latent space are different from SNI which can be summarized in the following three aspects: (1) content code and image code are concatenated together as input feature map of the decoder achieving natural decoupling of clean background and degradation; (2) a separate content space separate from the style space can generate richer and more diverse conditions; (3) dual space allows for better disentanglement of content and style to generate more realistic and reliable adverse conditions.
+Following recent works \cite{xu2022transeditor,kwon2021diagonal,alharbi2020disentangled,kim2022style}, our generator is constructed based on a dual space structure, content space $\mathcal{C}$ \cite{alharbi2020disentangled} and style space $\mathcal{S}$ \cite{karras2020analyzing}.
+The generator first encodes the input clean image into a latent space and then generates the degraded image by injecting randomly drawn content vector $z_c$ and style vector $z_s$ from a normal distribution.
+The type vector $z_t$, which maps from the type label $t$, is also integrated to control the condition type, similar to the conditional generative adversarial network (cGAN) \cite{van2016conditional}.

-After introducing dual space, the generation procedure from clean image $C$ to corresponding degraded image $D^t$ can be depicted by the conditional distribution $p(D^t|C, t, z_c, z_s)$.
-The generator $G$ expresses an implicit distribution $p_G(D|C, t, z_c, z_s)$ to approximate the true distribution $p(D^t|C, t, z_c, z_s)$.
-The pseudo degraded image $D$ can be easily obtained: